Samsung/tizen-docs/docs/application/vscode-ext/tools/profiler-user-manual.md

      ![Run Memory Profiler](media/run_profiler.png)

-   - If everything is OK then the application starts as if you run it normally.
+   - If everything is ok then the application starts as if you are running it normally.

      ![Tizen application running](media/profiling_app_started.png)

-   - Profiling progress window will be displayed with stop button in a new tab which shows live performance profiling of the application.
+   - Profiling progress window will be displayed with a "Stop" button in a new tab showing the application's live performance profiling.

      ![Close Application](media/profiling_progress.png)

-   - Profiling can be stopped by clicking stop button.
+   - Profiling can be stopped by clicking the "Stop" button.

      ![Close Application](media/profiling_stop.png)